 Professor Andrew Jarosz wanted to understand the effects of alcohol and creativity.
 At Mississippi State University, under controlled conditions, served cocktails to twenty male students.
 Bringing the students alcohol limit to 0.75, slightly under the legal limit.
 He then tested the student on word association problems.

 His study discovered that inebriated students responded quicker than the control groups.
 They also had a higher percentage of correct answers and solved 13% to 20% more problems than other participants that were sober.
-More importantly, the study showed a direct link that alcohol consumption improved creativity (Beard, 2018).
+Additionally, the study showed a direct link that alcohol consumption improved creativity.